hm-aemy/librelane-materials/slides.md

 Open-source chip design for the production of digital ASICs requires numerous EDA (Electronic Design Automation) tools that rely on infrastructure libraries.
 LibreLane is a comprehensive open-source infrastructure library.

-The corresponding LibreLane flow is also divided into a frontend and a backend, as well as the modules Design Entry, RTL Synthesis, Layout Synthesis, and Signoff, which in turn include the following steps.
+The corresponding LibreLane flow is divided into a frontend and a backend, as well as the modules Design Entry, RTL Synthesis, Layout Synthesis, and Signoff, which in turn include the following steps.

 ![LibreLaneFlow](Bilder5/LibreLaneFlow.jpg)